 After her departure, and the last echo of her footsteps had died out, the books began to brag of their mended backs.
 The first book gaily cried, "I feel better already don't you?"
-"Oui, oui, oui," answered the French classic.
+"Oui, oui, oh, oui," answered the French classic.

 And so on down the line until all had agreed that their backs were as strong as ever.
+"If all the pupils would treat us had agreed that their backs were so strong as ever.